wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 address
 ^^^^^^^^

-Specify the IP address or the hostname of the Wazuh manager.
+Specifies the IP address or the hostname of the Wazuh manager.

 +--------------------+-------------------------------------------------------------+
 | **Default value**  | n/a                                                         |